agoric-labs/jessica/README.md

 1. Create a new `./lib/emit-NEWLANG.mjs` file, based off of an existing similar `./lib/emit-OLDLANG.mjs`.

-2. Run your existing `jesspipe` to execute your emitter to translate the Jessica `./lib` master sources into a single-file library in your new language's syntax, where `SRC` is the source file suffix for your language:
+2. Run your existing `jesspipe` to execute your emitter to translate the Jessica `./lib` master sources into a library in your new language's syntax, where `SRC` is the source file suffix for your language:

 ```sh
 $ mkdir ./lang/NEWLANG